PORTAL – Swarth (regular/standard jewel case edition without slipcase)

 Back in stock, the latest work of death metal psychosis from Australia’s PORTAL, “Swarth” is the death metal release that invokes the end of the world.
-This is the slipcase/jewel case edition.
+This is the regular/standard jewel case edition (without the slipcase).

 The approach to Portal’s style of death metal has always treaded the fine line between sheer madness and the intricately artful.
 Cinematic in scope, like a death metal interpretation of The Cabinet Of Dr. Cagliari or the death metal soundtrack to an ancient silent arthouse flick gone terribly awry, Portal have pretty much transcended the interpretation of what death metal should portray, and simply inverted and twisted it to no end.
 Even moreso with "Swarth".